 The process is different for new grad students.
-For their first term they will not be required to fill in the TA Preference Form and will be directly assigned a TA for a first or second year ISG-supported course so that they receive proper training with an ISG.
+For their first term, new grad students will not be required to fill in the TA Preference Form and will be directly assigned a TA position for a first or second year ISG-supported course so that they receive proper training with the ISG.

 Why do I need to complete the TA/IA preference form?

 By completing the TA/IA Preference Form, our team will better understand your background, experience, skills, and preference for tasks, which we are able to consider when assigning you a course.

 Do I need to complete the form every term?

 Yes, you need to complete the form every term since your experience and preference might change term by term.

 What factors are involved in the selection process?
 Why didn't I get the course I wanted?